sungsik-kong/PhyNEST.jl/docs/src/manual/networkest.md

-# Network estimation
+# Getting ready for network estimation
-To start the network analysis, we need sequence alignment file, starting topology (that can be either randomly generated or estimated from the data using PhyNEST or other method), and an outgroup.
-In this example, we are going to use the Phylip alignment in the `/example` folder of PhyNEST package.
-First, we parse the alignment using `readPhylipFile!` function followed by reading in a random topology using `readTopology` function (see below).
+To start the network analysis, (1) sequence alignment file is required and (2) starting topology and (3) an outgroup must be specified.

+We use the `PHYLIP` alignment file in `/example` folder of PhyNEST package.
+The sequence alignment is parsed using function `readPhylipFile!` as shown [here](https://sungsik-kong.github.io/PhyNEST.jl/dev/manual/input/#Parsing-DNA-alignment-data).

+Then, we specify the starting tree (or network) stored in the `HybridNetwork` object using function [`readTopology()`](https://crsl4.github.io/PhyloNetworks.jl/latest/lib/public/#PhyloNetworks.readTopology).
+The starting tree can be either estimated from the data or randomly generated.
+We use a random tree topology.

 ```@julia netest
 using PhyNEST